Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 One way or another, those earnings should find their way back into our pocket as a shareholder in the company.
 While a little more abstract, this is directly comparable to our example of the general store and it is how I look at all the investments I make.

 The p:e ratio (or derivations thereof) is where I and many other value investors, hang their hat.
-Granted, there are many other factors to consider when making an investment.
-How much debt is the company carrying?
-How does it perform during recessions?
-What are its plans for future growth?
+Granted, there are many other factors to consider when making an investment and I’ll be covering some of those in the sections that follow.
 But after taking all of these other things into account, the p:e ratio still usually forms the core of my fair value assessment.

 For our general store example, we determined that paying 30 times the annual earnings was too much, while being able to buy the business for 5 times earnings seemed like a steal.
 Likewise, in the stock market, a stock with a p:e of 30 is looking pricey while one with a p:e of 5 (assuming everything else checks out) could represent a real bargain.